Indonesia–Japan relations: Post-Independence era relations

-Country comparison

 Economic relations

 In 2012, there were between 1,200 and 1,300 Japanese corporates operating in Indonesia, with some 12,000 Japanese nationals living in Indonesia.
 Japan has been investing in Indonesia for decades, particularly in the automotive, electronic goods, energy, and mining sectors.
 Prior to the formation of the Indonesian Republic, the Japanese had viewed Indonesia as an important source of natural resources.
 The Japanese need of natural resources was among the reasons that led the nation to advance further to the south in their military conquests during World War II.
 Today Indonesia is Japan's major supplier for natural rubber, liquefied natural gas, coal, minerals, paper pulp, seafood such as shrimp and tuna, and coffee.
 Traditionally Indonesia has been regarded as a major market of Japanese automotive and electronic goods.
 For Japanese businesses, Indonesia has been a location for low-cost manufacturing operations as well as being the source of various natural resources required by those operations.
 Approximately 1,000 Japanese companies operate in Indonesia which employ approximately 300,000 people.
 Major Japanese factories are concentrated east of Jakarta with high concentrations in Bekasi, Cikarang and Karawang, West Java.

-A new trend in Japanese direct investment in Indonesia has emerged as a result of increasing incomes, a large population, and the increase in consumption of consumer goods in Indonesia.
-Consequently, Japanese direct investment is no longer limited to traditional sectors but now also include retail, media, and consumer products sectors.
-Japanese restaurant chains such as Ootoya, Yoshinoya, Sukiya and Ebisu Curry, fashion, retail and household appliances stores such as Sogo, AEON and MUJI, and bookstores such as Books Kinokuniya have recently entered the market in Indonesia.
-Taisho Pharmaceutical Co. recently acquired Bristol Myers Indonesia.
+Japanese restaurant chains such as Beard Papa's, Yoshinoya, Sukiya and Ebisu Curry, fashion, retail and household appliances stores such as Sogo, AEON and MUJI, and bookstores such as Books Kinokuniya have recently entered the market in Indonesia.
+In 2009, Taisho Pharmaceutical Co. acquired Bristol Myers Squibb Indonesia.
 The investment of these new corporations is encouraged by the success of several Japanese companies.
 Ajinomoto is planning the construction of a new US$50 million factory in Indonesia.

-The trend of bilateral trade volume in the 2007-2011 period revealed an average increase of 11.97 percent per year, as the bilateral trade figures shows significant increase from US$30.15 billion in 2007 to US$53.15 billion in 2011.
+The trend of bilateral trade volume in 2007-11 period revealed an average increase of 11.97 percent per year, as the bilateral trade figures shows significant increase from US$30.15 billion in 2007 to US$53.15 billion in 2011.
 Trade between two countries amounted to about $37.44 billion in 2018, ranked Japan as Indonesia's 2nd largest trading partner behind China ($72.67 Billion).

-On 20 October 2020, Japanese PM Yoshihide Suga visited Indonesia, and pledged low-interest loans of ¥50 billion ($473 million) to Indonesia in talks with the Southeast Asian nation's President Joko Widodo to help it cope with the economic fallout from the coronavirus pandemic.
+On 20 October 2020 during the COVID-19 pandemic, then-Japanese Prime Minister Yoshihide Suga visited Indonesia, and pledged low-interest loans of ¥50 billion ($473 million) to Indonesia in talks with the Southeast Asian nation's President Joko Widodo to help it cope with the economic fallout from the coronavirus pandemic.